How to Visit Garni Temple and Symphony of Stones by Bus

 The Temple of Garni is the easternmost Roman temple still in existence.

-It was built by King Tiridates I in the 1st century as a temple to the sun god Mihr.
-Armenia converted to Christianity in the 4th century (a story you can read about in my guide to visiting Khor Virap) and so the pagan temple had to be either destroyed or converted.
+Built by King Tiridates I in the 1st century it served as a temple to the sun god Mihr.
+Armenia converted to Christianity in the 4th century (a fascinating story you can dive in by visiting Khor Virap) and so the pagan temple had to be either destroyed or converted.

 It was then fully rebuilt with the same rubble in 1975.
 What you’re looking at today is a very good fake.